Control of a spin qubit in a lateral GaAs quantum dot based on symmetry of gating potential: Rabi frequency and phonon induced spin relaxation rate

+where $K_{\rm TA}=|g|\mu_BB/\hbar c_{\rm TA}$.
+We assume a typical confinement length $l=10$nm~\cite{RSF11,RPS+14} of the GaAs QD in an experimental setup and magnetic field up to a few T (see Section~\ref{Section2}).
+Since confinement in the $z$ direction is much stronger than in the $xy$ plane, $z_0\ll l$, we conclude that $7K_{\rm TA}^2z_0^2/33$ is much weaker than 1.
+In other words, the influence of the confinement in the $z$ direction can be neglected.

-Note that $\Gamma_{\uparrow\downarrow}$ is square dependent on the intensity of the dipole moment, meaning that the knowledge of the dipole moment is sufficient to fully explain the behaviour of both the Rabi frequency and spin relaxation rate.
+Note that $\Gamma_{\uparrow\downarrow}$ is squarely dependent on the absolute value of the dipole moment, meaning that the knowledge of the dipole moment is sufficient to fully explain the behavior of both the Rabi frequency and the spin relaxation rate.